Will-1-Am/100DaysOfCode/README.md

 Swift2Go - Swift Developers Community
 https://medium.com/swift2go

+Attended webinar for MARTIN FOWLER's new book update launch "Refactoring".

 ### R1Day048 Monday, 03 December 2018
 Reading Rob Roebling at https://medium.com/swift2go/beginning-swift-programming-part-1-variables-constants-and-types-776ad50952f1 … A great read for beginner Swift programmers and reviewing the very basics on Day 48 R1 #100DaysOfCode!
 Did you know an _ can be used as a digits separator in Swift (like 3_000) ?